tbrown/adventures/stories/1918-05-01-jenny-skunk.md

 you seen Mrs. Grouse lately?"
 Jenny looked very innocent as she asked this.

-Unc' Billy chuckled until his sides shook.
-"Do yo' suppose Ah'd tell yo' if Ah had?" he demanded.
-"Ah reckons Mrs. Grouse hasn't got any mo' aiggs than Ah could comfortably take care of mahself, not to mention Mrs. Possum."
-Here Unc' Billy looked back over his shoulder to make sure that old Mrs. Possum wasn't within hearing, and Jenny Skunk chuckled.
+Uncle Billy chuckled until his sides shook.
+"Do you suppose I'd tell you if I had?" he demanded.
+"I reckon Mrs. Grouse hasn't got any more eggs than I could comfortably take care of myself, not to mention Mrs. Possum."
+Here Uncle Billy looked back over his shoulder to make sure that old Mrs. Possum wasn't within hearing, and Jenny Skunk chuckled.
-"Seems to me, Sis Skunk, yo' might better do your aigg hunting on the Green Meadows and leave the Green Forest to me," continued Unc' Billy.
+"Seems to me, Sister Skunk, you might better do your egg hunting on the Green Meadows and leave the Green Forest to me," continued Uncle Billy.
-"That would be no mo' than fair.
-Yo' know Ah never did hanker fo' to get far away from trees, but yo' don't mind.
-Besides there are mo' aiggs for yo' to find on the Green Meadows than there are fo' me to find in the Green Forest.
+"That would be no more than fair.
+You know I never did hanker to get far away from trees, but you don't mind.
+Besides there are more eggs for you to find on the Green Meadows than there are for me to find in the Green Forest.
 A right smart lot of birds make their nests on the ground there.
-There is Brer Bob White and Brer Meadowlark and Brer Bobolink and Brer Field Sparrow and Brer--"
+There is Brother Bob White and Brother Meadowlark and Brother Bobolink and Brother Field Sparrow and Brother--"

-"Never mind any more, Unc' Billy," interrupted Jenny Skunk.
+"Never mind any more, Uncle Billy," interrupted Jenny Skunk.
 "I know all about them.
 That is, I know all about them I want to know, except where their eggs are.
 Didn't I just tell you I haven't had any luck at all?
 That's why I'm over here."

-"Well, yo' won't have any mo' luck here unless yo' are a right smart lot sharper than your Unc' Billy, and when it comes to hunting aiggs, Ah don't take mah hat off to anybody, not even to yo', Sis Skunk," replied Unc' Billy.
+"Well, you won't have any more luck here unless you are a right smart lot sharper than your Uncle Billy, and when it comes to hunting eggs, I don't take my hat off to anybody, not even to you, Sister Skunk," replied Uncle Billy.